Democracy and the Informed Citizen

-Working with SDNA, South Dakota Public Broadcasting and other academic and media partners, SDHC will produce keynote events featuring Pulitzer Prize-winning authors and journalists who will explain why critical thinking is so important in the 2018 media environment.
+Working with SDNA, South Dakota Public Broadcasting and other academic and media partners, SDHC produced keynote events featuring Pulitzer Prize-winning authors and journalists at the 2018 South Dakota Festival of Books.

 "The work that journalists do to provide news and information every day helps citizens make informed decisions and be more engaged in our democracy," said SDNA Executive Director David Bordewyk.
 "This is an essential role for newspapers and all news media in South Dakota."